Eleo Pomare: Death and legacy

 Pomare died of cancer in Manhattan, New York, on 8 August 2008.

 The Eleo Pomare Dance Company continued after his death.
-Dancer and choreographer Martial Roumain, who joined the company as a teenager, is responsible for preserving Pomare's work and for future performances of it.
+Dancer and choreographer Martial Roumain, who joined the company as a teenager, was responsible for preserving Pomare's work and for future performances of it.

 An exhibition celebrating his achievements, entitled The Man, The Artist, The Maker of Artists, was mounted at the National Museum of Dance from 2011 to 2012.

 In January 2021, Loris Anthony Beckles, a former member of the Eleo Pomare Dance Company and founder of the Beckles Dancing Company in Dallas, Texas, gave a talk on Pomare's legacy, entitled Dance as activism: Meet Eleo Pomare, a revolutionary artist.

 Pomare is often considered the angry black man of modern dance, although he did not consider himself angry or bitter, but that he is rather "telling it like it is".
 "I'm labeled...angry...because I will not do what they want from a black dancer.
 They want black exotics...
 I have something to say and I want to say it honestly, strongly and without having it stolen, borrowed or messed over."

 The impact of Pomare as writer, dancer and choreographer has helped many gain an understanding of the black experience.
 Johnson's work with Aboriginal and Torres Strait Islander dancers in Australia, helping to create NAISDA's forerunner in 1975, and subsequent formation of Bangarra Dance Theatre in 1989, carried on Pomare's legacy.
 Johnson herself said that "Pomare made me the dancer that I am today...
 I was very technical, which he liked, but he managed to pull all my emotion out".
 She also said that he had a strong influence in Australia, the legacy of his 1972 visit to Adelaide.